GuideNepalFamilyEducationBudgetPersonal Finance

 • Total nominal school bill across 12 years: roughly Rs 1.2–1.4 crore.

-• Start at age 4 (one year before Class 1) and the monthly requirement jumps to Rs 60,000+ — most households can't fit this into the monthly budget alongside the actual current school fee.
-The result is debt-funded year-on-year payments, which is the common middle-class trap.
+• Start at age 4 (one year before Class 1) and the monthly requirement jumps to Rs 60,000+.
+Most households can't fit this into the monthly budget alongside the actual current school fee.
+Result: debt-funded year-on-year payments, the common middle-class trap.

-Pre-funding in CIT, mutual fund SIPs, and FD ladders — in that order — works the same way as for any other long-term goal.
+Pre-funding in CIT, mutual fund SIPs, and FD ladders, in that order, works the same way as for any other long-term goal.
 The trick is starting the SIP before you sit down to choose the school, not after.
+The full mechanics of the 18-year fund — how much a month, in which vehicle, and why most packaged "child plans" underperform — are in the child education savings plan post.

 What to do this week, depending on where you are